TreeDiffusion: Hierarchical Generative Clustering for Conditional Diffusion: Related Work

+Diffusion models have become state-of-the-art for image generation tasks over the past few years \cite{sohl-dickstein_deep_2015,ho_denoising_2020,song_denoising_2020,nichol_improved_2021,dhariwal_diffusion_2021,vahdat_score-based_2021,DBLP:conf/iclr/SalimansH22,rombach_high-resolution_2022}.
 One drawback of diffusion models is that their latent variables lack interpretability compared to the latent spaces of VAEs.
-To leverage the strengths of both approaches, researchers have begun developing architectures that combine the more interpretable latent spaces of VAEs with the advanced generative capabilities of diffusion models.
-Notable examples include DiffuseVAE \citep{pandey_diffusevae_2022}, Diffusion Autoencoders \citep{preechakul_diffusion_2022}, and InfoDiffusion \citep{wang_infodiffusion_2023}.
+To take advantage of the strengths of both approaches, researchers have explored architectures that combine the more interpretable latent spaces of VAEs with the advanced generative capabilities of diffusion models.
+Notable examples include DiffuseVAE \cite{pandey_diffusevae_2022}, Diffusion Autoencoders \cite{preechakul_diffusion_2022}, and InfoDiffusion \cite{wang_infodiffusion_2023}.
+Representation-conditioned image generation \cite{li2023self} illustrates how self-supervised learning can improve generative diffusion frameworks in unsupervised settings, reducing the gap between class-conditional and unconditional image generation.